Ballarat

 Ballarat (/ˌbæləˈræt/ BAL-ə-RAT) (balla arat) is a city in the Central Highlands of Victoria, Australia.
-At the 2021 census, Ballarat had a population of 111,973, making it the third-largest urban inland city in Australia and the third-largest city in Victoria.
+At the 2021 census, it had a population of 111,973, making it the third-largest urban inland city in Australia and the third-largest city in Victoria.

 Within months of Victoria separating from the colony of New South Wales in 1851, gold was discovered near Ballarat, sparking the Victorian gold rush.
 Ballarat subsequently became a thriving boomtown that for a time rivalled Melbourne, the capital of Victoria, in terms of wealth and cultural influence.
 In 1854, following a period of civil disobedience in Ballarat over gold licenses, local miners launched an armed uprising against government forces.
 Known as the Eureka Rebellion, it led to the introduction of white male suffrage in Australia, and as such is interpreted as the origin of Australian democracy.
 The rebellion's symbol, the Eureka Flag, has become a national symbol.

 Proclaimed a city on 9 September 1870, Ballarat's prosperity, unlike that of many other gold boomtowns, continued until the late 19th century, as the city's fields experienced sustained high gold yields for many decades.
 By the turn of the century, Ballarat's importance relative to Melbourne rapidly faded with the slowing of gold extraction.
 It has endured as a major regional centre and is the commercial capital and largest city of the Central Highlands, as well as a significant tourist destination.
 Ballarat is known for its history, culture and well-preserved colonial-era heritage, with much of the city subject to heritage overlays.